seperman/s3utils/README.md

 ## Chmod

-sets permissions for a file on S3
+sets permissions (acl) for a file on S3

-Parameters
+### Chmod Parameters

-target_file : string
+- target_file : string

     Path to file on S3

-acl : string, optional
+- acl : string, optional

     File permissions on S3.
 Default is public-read

 options: